Over time, the Apple Watch has grown into quite the everyday heart rate monitor, with the new Series 5 packing a host of features on this front.

 But if you're simply at your desk and want to see how your heart is getting on, head to the Watch's Heart Rate app, which also provides insight into your resting, walking, and overall rate throughout the day.

-You can even go straight to the app from your watch face by adding a complication, as we have below.
-Not sure how to do that?
-Head to our Apple Watch complications guide.
+You can even go straight to the app from your watch face by adding a complication, as we have above.
+Want tips on which face to use?
+Check out our guide to the best Apple Watch faces.

 These screens above show exactly what you'll get on the Watch.
-The left screen shows off the heart rate widget on a watch face, while the middle and right screen shows how a heart rate reading is taken.
+The left screen shows off the heart rate widget on a watch face, while the middle and right screens show how a heart rate reading is taken.

 The small graph above the measurement, meanwhile, gives you an insight into how your heart rate has varied throughout the day.